-With VoIP systems, like Switchvox for example, you get everything you need for now and for the future – upfront, for one low price.
+With VoIP solutions for healthcare, like Switchvox for example, you get everything you need for now and for the future – upfront, for one low price.
 That means you’re never nitpicked on licensing fees and add-on costs later on when you decide you need more functionality for your expanding office.

 After all, successful offices grow, and with growth comes change.
 Because of that, your office and the way you do things may change in two years, and it’s smart to be prepared for whatever may come your way.

 Many systems, even some VoIP systems, try to save you money upfront by giving you only the essential features, then when your practice grows or your needs change in a year or two they charge you extra.

 However, with systems like Switchvox, there’s not much you can’t do with all the features available, and you get them all from day one instead of being nickel-and-dimed along the way as you need them.

 And the best part is, you don’t have to worry about getting overwhelmed with features you don’t need because each feature can be turned on or off as the office needs change or as you notice needs along the way.

 This helps ensure you have the best quality phone system right now while also meeting the growing demands of your expanding medical center without having to spend excessive amounts of money on expensive upgrades.

 Cost is another important factor to consider when it comes to investing in a new medical office phone system.
 Many medical offices are private practices, which means they may not have the funding that other organizations have.